hosking/persistence/proposals/simple-transactions/MVP.md

   - the 2nd operand is the `size` of the array
   - traps if `offset + |t'|*size > len($d)`
   - note: for now, this is _not_ a constant instruction, in order to side-step issues of recursion between binary sections; this restriction will be lifted later
-  - adds all fields of the new `tarray` to the transaction's write set
+  - adds the new `tarray` to the transaction's write set
+  - if `<dataidx>` indicates a `tdata` segment, adds at least the `tdata` indices read to the transaction's read set

 * `tarray.new_elem <typeidx> <elemidx>` allocates an array with canonical [RTT](#values) and initialises it from an element segment
   - `tarray.new_elem $t $e : [i32 i32] -> [(tref write $t)]`